-- The school has appointed a member of the leadership team (Louise ABSOLON, Senior Assistant Headteacher) as the Designated Safeguarding Lead (DSL).
+The school has appointed a member of the leadership team (Louise ABSOLON, Senior Assistant Headteacher) as the Designated Safeguarding Lead (DSL).
 The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school.
 The designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
-This should be explicit in the role holder's job description. - The DSL/s will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-This training will be approved by and meet the standards as required by the Kent Safeguarding Children Board.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (KCC eBulletin, KCC Safeguarding Newsletter, Optimus Safeguarding Information, attendance at annual Protecting Children Conference, updates via professional organisation membership ASCL) at regular intervals, at least annually, to keep up with any developments relevant to their role.

-- The school has appointed additional staff to deputise for the DSL, Julie FROST Lower School, Janice MURFET Upper School, Theresa LEE SENCO, Ben SLIGHT, Sixth Form, Elaine WILSON Headteacher, Caroline KEMP Deputy Headteacher, Robert BOYCE Assistant Headteacher.
+This should be explicit in the role holder's job description.

+- The DSLs will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+This training will be approved by and meet the standards as required by the Kent Safeguarding Children Multi-Agency Partnership Home Kent Safeguarding Children Multi-Agency Partnership (kscmp.org.uk).
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (KCC eBulletin, KCC Safeguarding Newsletter, NSPCC CASPER Safeguarding updates, Andrew Hall safeguarding bulletins, attendance at annual Protecting Children Conference, updates via professional organisation membership ASCL) at regular intervals, at least annually, to keep up with any developments relevant to their role. - The school has appointed additional staff to deputise for the DSL, Julie FROST Lower School/Upper School, Janice MURFET Upper School/Sixth Form, Theresa LEE SENCO, Elaine WILSON Headteacher, Caroline KEMP Deputy Headteacher, Robert BOYCE Assistant Headteacher, Sally CARTHEW, Pastoral Support Manager, Upper School, Michelle SAYERS, Pastoral Support Manager, Lower School.
 Deputy DSLs have attended appropriate training to the same level as the DSL which enables them to fulfil this role.
-Whilst the activities of the designated safeguarding lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead and this responsibility will not be delegated. - It is the role of the DSL to: - o Act as the central contact point for all staff to discuss any safeguarding concerns - o Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children - Liaise with other agencies and professionals in line with Working together to safeguard children - Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Children's Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2023) - Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2023, Annexe C.
+Whilst the activities of the designated safeguarding lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead and this responsibility will not be delegated. - It is the role of the DSL to: - o Act as the central contact point for all staff to discuss any safeguarding concerns - o Maintain a confidential recording system for safeguarding and child protection concerns - o Coordinate safeguarding action for individual children - Liaise with other agencies and professionals in line with Working together to safeguard children - Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Children's Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans

+Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns

+- Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2024) - Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2024, Annexe C.